microsoft/TypeScript-Handbook/pages/Basic Types.md

 prettySure.toFixed(); // Error: Property 'toFixed' doesn't exist on type 'Object'.
 ```

-The `any` type is also handy if you know some part of the type, but perhaps not all of it.
+`any` type is also handy if you know some part of the type, but perhaps not all of it.
 For example, you may have an array but the array has a mix of different types:

 ```ts